-Since 1st October of 2020, all the new repositories on Github have their default name defined as
+Since October 1, 2020, all new repositories on GitHub have defaulted to using

-If you have created repositories before that date, all of your branches are named as
+main as the branch name.
+If you created repositories before this date, your branches will be named

-- Change the current working directory to the location where you want to save the project.
+- Change the current working directory to the desired location where you want to save the project.

-git clone, plus the URL you copied earlier.
+git clone, followed by the URL you copied earlier.

-Still in your terminal, access the root folder of your project with cd and execute the following:
+While still in your terminal, navigate to the root folder of your project using

 git branch -m master main

--m will move all the commit history from master into your brand new
+-m flag transferring all the commit history from

-Now it is the time to finally delete your old branch.
+Now it's time to remove the old branch.

-- Execute the following command, it will set your local machine to start monitoring the new branch.
-It will also update your remote Github repository.
+Execute the following command to set your local machine to track the new branch and update your remote GitHub repository:

 git symbolic-ref refs/remotes/origin/HEAD refs/remotes/origin/main